envisioning/vocab/vocab/attention-network.md

 ---
 category: ARCH, CORE
+generality:
+- 0.89
+- 0.87
+- 0.85
+- 0.83
+- 0.81
+- 0.79
+- 0.77
 slug: attention-network
 summary: Type of neural network that dynamically focuses on specific parts of the input data, enhancing the performance of tasks like language translation, image recognition, and more.
 title: Attention Network
 ---